 CEA was founded in 1445 as a consortium of space development megacorps interested in interstellar colonisation.
 They realised that despite the rampant cladism of the age they could make a hefty profit from discovering colonisable worlds, terraforming and transport of whoever wanted to live there.
 CEA was one of the first adopters of wormhole technology, and expanded its reach outwards at a frantic pace.
 It seems they had come to an agreement with the AI God who came to be known as the Expansive One.
 At the time the Expansive One was still a fairly minor archai that had ascended from a core built around the hyperturing Varun (Vega Geodesics), and was busy extending eir reach and influence with reliable standardized wormhole technology.
 It is was inevitable then that CEA would come to a useful agreement with the VG spacetime engineers.
 During the early Age of Expansion the CEA-VG partnership became so profitable and powerful that it absorbed the original founding megacorps.

 In 2376 the headquarters were moved from Callisto to Pardes, a pleasant earthlike world 149 lightyears from Earth.
 Pardes became a major communications and trade hub thanks to its wormhole clusters and the CEA expansion fleets.
 During this time CEA began more and more turn into a culture of its own, a technocracy ruled benignly by the CEA AI Lohengrin for the profit of the Shareholders.
+At first loosely associated with the NoCoZo, CEA soon declared itself an independent concern.
 It is still not clear whether Lohengrin is a sub personality of the Expansive One or a distinct entity in Eir own right.
 Many archailectologists have argued that it is pointless to try to resolve questions like this anyway, at least to the satisfaction of any sentient of S3 or less.
 In any case over the next thousand years CEA became Cygexpa, dominating a sizeable sector of space.

 Cygexpa (also pronounced Cygexba) became a corporate culture, held together by ties of religion, tradition and economics.
 Unlike many of the great Houses it did not see any need to dominate or micromanage the diverse worlds within its dominion, they could take care of themselves.
 What Cygexpa did was to control the interstellar wormhole networks, trade and communications between the worlds, which was a far more powerful mean of dominance.
 On the Cygexpa worlds the citizens, known as Employees, lived in relative prosperity.
 Employeehood is not automatic or mandatory, when a person reached maturity they swear an oath of allegiance to Cygexpa and become an Employee.
 There was the (formal) possibility for a young person to emigrate instead, and in some cases Cygexpa refused to employ - an event which is regarded as equivalent to being declared unfit to live, most victims simply kill themselves.
 Most Employees found life outside the House unthinkable - they are the Chosen Ones.